bryonh/Kubernetes-Update-Apps-The-Hard-Way/README.md

 2. Modify the Service's label selector to route to vNext pods
 3. Verify Endpoints selected by the Service & test application on vNext
 4. Delete old ReplicationController or ReplicaSet

+_Suitable for apps that cannot accept downtime and do not support old and new versions using the same data schema_

 ![Deployment strategy blue green](https://github.com/Duffney/Kubernetes-Update-Apps-The-Hard-Way/blob/master/doc-images/kubernetesBlueGreen.jpg "Kubernetes Recreate Deployment strategy")